sachintha180/notesbysiby.github.io/a2-practicals/A2 Computer Science - Practicals.md

 # A2 Computer Science - Practicals

-## Complete Notes for Python Programming
+## Complete Notes for Python & Pseudocode

 ---